-Swishing down the slope.
-Twisting through the air.
-Twirling across the ice.
-Every four years the best cold weather athletes in the world compete.
-The winners take home the gold in the Winter Olympics.
+Swishing down the slope, twisting through the air and twirling across the ice.
+Every four years the best cold weather athletes in the world compete for the gold in the Winter Olympics.

 The first Winter Olympics were held in 1924 in France.
-These first Games included events such as downhill and cross-country skiing.
-They also had ski jumping, speed skating, hockey and figure skating.
-258 athletes from 16 countries competed in those Olympic Games.
-Norway earned the most medals, 17 total.
+These first Games included events such as downhill and cross-country skiing, ski jumping, speed skating, hockey and figure skating.
+258 athletes from 16 countries competed in those Olympic Games, with those from Norway earning the most medals, 17 total.
 Athletes from the United States brought home four, including one gold medal.

-The 2014 Winter Olympics in Sochi, Russia, in contrast, have more than 2800 athletes.
-They come from 88 countries and are competing in 98 events.
-The United States, Canada, and Russia each have over 200 athletes competing.
-There are also 18 countries each with only one athlete representing them in these Games.
-Several countries, including Zimbabwe, Tonga, and Paraguay, have never before had athletes compete in a Winter Olympics.
+The 2014 Winter Olympics in Sochi, Russia, in contrast, have more than 2800 athletes from 88 countries competing in 98 events.
+The United States, Canada, and Russia each have over 200 athletes competing, but there are also 18 countries each with only one athlete representing them in these Games, including Zimbabwe, Tonga, and Paraguay, which have never before had athletes compete in a Winter Olympics.

 The United States is one of twelve countries which has sent athletes to every Winter Olympics.
-The U.S. is the only country that has won a gold medal at every Games.
-Norway holds the current record for the highest total of winter gold medals.
+The U.S. is the only country that has won a gold medal at every Games, though Norway holds the current record for the highest total of winter gold medals.

-The Winter Olympics were held during the same year as the Summer Olympics until 1992.
-The Olympic Committee decided to change the schedule.
-The schedule would alternate.
-An Olympics would be held every two years, a Summer Olympics and then, two years later, a Winter Olympics.
-The Winter Olympics was held in 1992 and then again in 1994.
-It's been held every four years since.
+Originally the Winter Olympics were held during the same year as the Summer Olympics, until 1992.
+The decision had been made by the Olympic Committee to change the schedule to alternate the Summer and Winter Olympics.
+That way an Olympics would be held every two years, a Summer Olympics and then, two years later, a Winter Olympics.
+The Winter Olympics was held in 1992 and then again in 1994 and every four years since.

-Over the years, a number of athletes have competed in both summer and winter events.
-Only four have won medals in both.
+Over the years, a number of athletes have competed in both summer and winter events, but only four have won medals in both.
 American Eddie Eagan won gold medals in Boxing in 1920 and Four-Man Bobsled in 1932.
 From Norway, Jacob Tullin Thams won gold in ski jumping in 1924 and silver in sailing in 1936.
-Clara Hughes of Canada won two bronze medals in cycling in 1996.
-She won bronze, silver and gold medals in speed skating in 2002, 2006 and 2010.
+Clara Hughes of Canada won two bronze medals in cycling in 1996 and bronze, silver and gold medals in speed skating in 2002, 2006 and 2010.
 She is the only person who has earned multiple medals in both the Winter and Summer Olympics.

-The only person to win medals in both winter and summer Games in the same year is German Christa Luding-Rothensburger.
-She won gold and silver medals in speed skating and a silver medal in sprint cycling in 1988.
-She won more medals in speed skating in 1984 and 1992.
+The only person to win medals in both winter and summer Games in the same year is German Christa Luding-Rothensburger, who won gold and silver medals in speed skating and a silver medal in sprint cycling in 1988.
+She won additional medals in speed skating in 1984 and 1992.

-Events are often added or taken away.
-Events are added based on factors such as appeal and the cost for the course or arena.
-Also, does the event allow for both male and female athletes to compete.
-Some years demonstration events are held.
-These events often reflect traditional sports of the host country.
-For example, sled dog racing was held at the 1932 Winter Olympics in New York.
-In 1952 in

-Norway, a sport called "bandy," which is popular in Europe, was held at the Games.
+Events are added and taken away with each Games.
+Events are added based on factors such as appeal, cost for the infrastructure, and gender equality.
+Some years demonstration events are held, often that reflect traditional sports of the host country.
+For example, sled dog racing was held at the 1932 Winter Olympics in New York, and in 1952 in Oslo, Norway, a sport called "bandy," which is popular in Europe, was held at the Games.

-Some events are taken out of the games.
+Some events are taken out of the games because they lack popularity.
 Ski ballet was included as a demonstration sport in the 1988 and 1992 Olympics.
-This event required a great deal of strength.
-It also required artistic ability.
-Skiers would complete choreographed routines with flips and spins.
-However the event didn't draw enough attention and was cut.
-Attention shifted to new "extreme" winter sports.
+This event required a great deal of strength as well as artistic ability.
+Skiers would complete choreographed routines that included flips and spins.
+However the event didn't draw enough attention and was cut, particularly as attention shifted to new "extreme" winter sports.